pythonicmux/multiorderAlgorithm/README.md

 ### `src/multiorder_node/src/multiorder_alg_test.cpp`
 is the high-level ROS main that instantiates a `MultiorderNode` and tests it with a graph of CMU.
-It does solver tests for the algorithms and an involved ground station test that simulates a simulated `TestRobot` which drives around the graph.
+It does solver tests for the algorithms and an involved ground station test that creates a `TestRobotNode`, a ROS node that simulates a robot driving around the graph.

 ### `src/multiorder_node/src/multiorder_alg_node.cpp`
 is a high-level ROS main that instantiates a `MultiorderNode` with a graph of CMU and does nothing.